Step-by-Step Guide to Study Abroad: East Falls

 - Attend an info session to learn more.
 Check out our page of upcoming events and follow us on Facebook.

-- Follow us on Instagram for upcoming events and inspiring student photos and stories.
+- Follow us on Instagram (@studyawayjefferson) for upcoming events and inspiring student photos and stories.

 - Browse course brochures and pick up course sheet and cost sheets in the Study Away Office (Kanbar 102)

 - Transfer students CAN participate in Study Away.
-You must meet credit and GPA requirement, complete at leasr 12 credits at Jefferson before departing and have an approved course plan to meet residency requirement at Jefferson.
+You must meet credit and GPA requirements, complete at least 12 credits at Jefferson before departing, and have an approved course plan to meet residency requirements at Jefferson.

 - Short Courses may be available any year (not guaranteed for all majors) over Spring Break or in the summer.